-- 2.1 A Notice of Review was submitted in respect of Planning Application 21/00293 8 Gray Crescent, Irvine for the erection of a 2 store extension to the south side elevation and single storey extension to the north side elevation of the detached dwelling house at 8 Gray Crescent, Irvine.
+- 21 A Notice of Review was submitted in respect of Planning Application 21/00293 8 Gray Crescent, Irvine for the erection of a 2 store extension to the south side elevation and single storey extension to the north side elevation of the detached dwelling house at 8 Gray Crescent, Irvine. - 1.1 The application was refused by officers for the reasons detailed in the Decision Notice. - At its meeting on 29 September 2021, the Local Review Body agreed that a hearing be held before the review request was determined, on the basis that there had only been one objection to the application and to provide the applicant an opportunity to outline their circumstances of home working as a result of the pandemic.
+The hearing would also allow the applicant to explain their view on why the application would not be overdevelopment of the site and the reasons why a rear extension to property would not be suitable.

-- 2.2 The application was refused by officers for the reasons detailed in the Decision Notice.
+- 13 In accordance with the hearing procedure and rules, the applicant/applicant's representative, interested parties and officers of the Council's Planning Service were invited to attend the Hearing Session and to submit a Hearing Statement and supporting documentation in advance of the session.

-- 2.3 The following related documents are set out in the appendices to the report: -
+- 1.4 The following related documents are set out in the appendices to the report: -

 - Appendix 1 Notice of Review documentation;

-- Appendix 2 Report of Handling:
+- Appendix 2 Report of Handling;

-- Appendix 3 Location Plan; and
+- Appendix 3 Location Plan;

-- Appendix 4 Planning Decision Notice;
+- Appendix 4 Planning Decision Notice; and

-3. Proposals
+- Appendix 5 Hearing Statements.

-3.1 The Local Review Body is invited to consider the Notice of Review.
+2. Proposals

-4. Implications/Socio-economic Duty
+- 21 The Local Review Body is invited to hear on specified matters and thereafter continue the Notice of Review for determination. - 3.
+Implications/Socio-economic Duty